WORST TYPHOONS OF THE PHILIPPINES

 CALABARZON - Cavite, Laguna, Batangas, Rizal, Quezon.

-* - Official estimates death toll of up to 8,000; missing persons were presumed dead, some maybe devoured by sharks at Ormoc Bay and Camotes Sea.
+* - Official estimates death toll up to 8,000; missing persons were presumed dead, some maybe devoured by sharks at Ormoc Bay & Camotes Sea.

 ** - Official estimates death toll of up to 1,200; many of those unrecovered were buried under tons of lahar from Mayon Volcano.

-2 - Considered one of the strongest and intense typhoons in the history of the Northwestern Pacific Ocean; the typhoon unusually maintained winds of at least 240 kph for 60 hours, most of it while over land.
+2 - The typhoon unusually maintained winds of at least 240 kph for 60 hours, most of it while over land.

 over water – typhoon's estimated strongest winds were recorded while typhoon was still at sea but is closely approaching land.